SNAP Benefits in South Dakota: How to Apply and Qualify

 What is an EBT Card and How to Use it?

-Using your EBT card is simple and works just like a debit card.
-At an approved store’s checkout, you swipe your card and enter your Personal Identification Number (PIN).
-The purchase amount is then deducted from your SNAP balance.
+Using your EBT card is simple.
+At checkout, swipe your card and enter your private Personal Identification Number (PIN).
+The purchase amount is deducted from your SNAP account.
+You can check your balance in real-time with the Benny app.

 What Can You Buy with SNAP Benefits?